TnTech-ECE/CapstoneStarterRepo/Reports/Experimental Analysis Specifications.md

 When you have complete all of the experiments: clearly summarize whether your experiments demonstrated that your project meets the original success criteria outlined in your conceptual design.
 If success criteria were not met, discuss the reasons and outline steps for improvement.
+At the end of the report, include your **complete, updated component inventory table.**